tBaxter/questions-for-employers/README.md

 ## Performance evaluation

 **How is performance evaluated?**
 What criteria does the company use for performance reviews?
+On what cycle?
 Are these criteria documented?
 If not, how do you ensure fair and equitable performance reviews?

 **How often can I expect job performance to be reviewed by management?**

 **Are raises based solely on job performance reviews?
 If not, what else is a factor?**

-**Do you stack-rank employees?**
+**Do you stack-rank employees?
+Can you tell me how your stack ranking process works?**
-If yes, this should be a big red flag, it means the company may say "we only hire the best" but then they'll treat at least half of them as under-performers, by design.
+Most times, this should be a big red flag.
+"Stack ranking" usually means the company smooshes everyone into a bell curve, and the people who find themselves at the wrong end of the bell curve are now "underperformers" no matter how great they may be.
+In other words, stack ranking companies may say "we only hire the best" but then they'll treat at least half of their employees as under-performers, by design.
+Note that there are companies that employ some other sorting methods they may call "stack ranking", so it's important to be sure you're working from the same definition.

 **Can you tell me about a time when you've had to let someone go?**